Estimated reading time: 7 minutes

 3. Be Able to Identify Hazards

 Before you ever jump right into a job, take some time to look around you, and make a thorough assessment of the situation.
-You need to have a clear understanding of the conditions you’ll be working under, and if any risks pose a threat to your safety, and what needs to be repaired.
+You need to have a clear understanding of the conditions you’ll be working under.

 HVAC professionals that are somewhat new to the profession should take extra care to examine their surroundings before moving forward.